 Plan ahead.
 Many local government meetings occur only once or twice a month.
-You can usually find information about local meetings in your local newspaper.
+You can usually find information about local meetings in your local newspaper or on their website.
 You can also call a local government and find out when the meetings are and where they are held.